rapid7/metasploit-framework/MSF6-Feature-Proposals.md

 # Payloads and Post-exploitation

-## External payload listeners
+## Meterpreter Transport and Scalability Improvements.

+The Meterpreter Protocol "TLV" is enhanced to support modern features such as logging, unidirectional messages, obfuscation, sequence number reassembly and more.
+Thee feature will enable Meterpreter sessions to be more robust, faster, and evade detection with greater ease than before.

-Listeners, rather than being integrated straight into `msfconsole`, run as an independent process that communicates with msfconsole (1 or more users) over RPC similar to the msfdb_ws (Metasploit Database Web Service).
+Additionally, Meterpreter payload listeners, rather than being integrated straight into `msfconsole`, will . run as an independent process that communicates with msfconsole (1 or more users) over RPC similar to the msfdb_ws (Metasploit Database Web Service).
 The external listener then replaces the 'metasploit-aggregator' project by not requiring an intermediate proxy to park or share sessions, these are done directly by having the listeners independent of console users.

-If the independent listener code could be integrated directly into Meterpreter payloads, then local listeners and remote listeners internal to other networks could be implemented the same way.
+Listener capabilities be embeddable directly into Meterpreter payloads, allowing local listeners and remote listeners internal to other networks could be implemented the same way, enabling greater scalability and facilitating pivoting across more complex networks, allowing better post-exploitation possibilities in modern network environments.

 ## Integration with external C2 frameworks